The Actuarial Standards Board is consulting on changes to key components of how the commuted value for a pension plan is calculated.

 The proposed changes can be positive for solvency ratios, notes Vary.

 This is because solvency valuations are premised on assuming a plan winds up on the valuation date and all benefits are settled.
 In the event of a windup, plan members who haven’t started their pensions are offered a commuted value.
-And so, in a solvency valuation, the actuary assumes a certain portion of the obligations would be settled through commuted-value payments.
+And so, in a solvency valuation, the actuary assumes that a certain portion of the obligations would be settled through commuted-value payments.
 “The level of impact will vary, very much plan by plan, in terms of the plan demographics and the plan provisions and so on, but changes to the commuted value standards do have an impact on solvency valuations,” says Benjamin.

 The proposed changes to the commuted-value standard could also potentially translate into changes to going-concern valuations — although not as much as for solvency and this may not be material, says Benjamin, explaining going-concern tests assume the plan continues indefinitely.
 “But in making that assumption, the actuary does assume that plan members terminate in the future and potentially some of those terminating members might elect a commuted-value payment.”